Wu Zetian: Wu Zhou dynasty

 Many of Wu's measures were popular and helped her to gain support for her rule.
 Wu came to power during a time in China in which the people were fairly contented, the administration was run well, and the economy was characterized by rising living standards.
 For the most part, as far as the masses were concerned, Wu continued in this manner.
 She was determined that free, self-sufficient farmers continue to work their own land, so she periodically used the juntian, equal-field system, together with updated census figures to ensure fair land allocations, reallocating as necessary.
 Much of her success was due to her various edicts (including those known as her "Acts of Grace"), which helped satisfy the needs of the lower classes through various acts of relief, her widening recruitment to government service to include previously excluded gentry and commoners, and her generous promotions and pay raises for the lower ranks.

 Wu used her military and diplomatic skills to enhance her position.
 The fubing system of self-supportive soldier-farmer colonies, which provided local militia and labor services for her government, allowed her to maintain her armed forces at reduced expense.
 She also pursued a policy of military action to expand the empire to its furthest extent ever up to that point in Central Asia.
 Expansion efforts against Tibet and to the northwest were less successful.
 Allying with the Korean kingdom of Silla against Goguryeo with the promise of ceding Goguryeo's territory to Silla, Chinese forces occupied Goguryeo after its defeat, and even began to occupy Silla territory.
 Silla resisted the imposition of Chinese rule, and by allying with Goguryeo and Baekche, was able to expel its former ally from the peninsula.
 Hong argues that Silla's success was in part due to a shift in Wu's focus to Tibet and inadequate support for the forces in the Korean peninsula.
-In 694, Wu's forces decisively defeated the Tibetan–Western Turk alliance and retook the Four Garrisons of Anxi, lost in 668.
+In 694, Wu's forces decisively defeated the Tibetan–Western Turk alliance and retook the Four Garrisons of Anxi.

 In 651, shortly after the Muslim conquest of Persia, the first Arab ambassador arrived in China.